Narayan R. Kamath: Awards and honors

 At the Silver Jubilee celebrations of the All India Manufacturers’ Association in 1973, India’s President V. V. Giri honored Professor Kamath with an award for his contributions to chemical engineering.

 Professor Kamath’s students have established Professor N. R. Kamath Chair Professorship.
 Outstanding academic leaders are appointed annually.
 The goal is to raise the world academic rankings of IIT Bombay from the present 150-200 to the top 20 tier.

 In 2012, ICT has instituted the "Professor N. R. Kamath Book Authors’ Award" for ICT faculty, students, and alumni for their textbooks, monographs, or edited volumes on science, technology and management.
 The award is supported by an endowment from his former students.

 Management and Business Review (MBR), a journal for executives and managers, has established a biennial Teck-Hua Ho (National University of Singapore) and N. R. Kamath (IIT Bombay at Mumbai) Award for Research in Engineering and Technology that has benefitted organizations and society.
 MBR is sponsored by a dozen leading business schools: UCLA Anderson School of Management, China Europe International Business School, City University of Hong Kong, University of Virginia Darden School of Business, Indian School of Business, INSEAD, Samuel Curtis Johnson Graduate School of Management, Robert G. Merrick School of Business, Owen Graduate School of Management, Ross School of Business, Tepper School of Business at Carnegie Mellon University, and the Tuck School of Business at Dartmouth College.

 Legacy

 His legacy is that the IITs are today regarded among the top engineering schools in the world.
 The United States CBS' 60 Minutes newsmagazine described the IITs as "Harvard, MIT, and Princeton put together.”
 The Business Week magazine published a cover story on the IITs.
 IIT Bombay at Mumbai ranks as India’s Number 1 university in India in all global and national rankings.

-The Sun never sets on the lands where his students and his students’ students have been making a difference in the lives of people.
-They are or have been engineers, scientists, and technologists; entrepreneurs, executives, and heads of large corporations in both private and public sectors; first Indian to head a Fortune 500 company in the US and one of the 20 richest persons in the world; professors, scholars, founders and editors of leading journals and founders and presidents of national and global societies that interface engineering and management; Fellows of the Royal Society and The Institute for Operations Research and the Management Sciences (The Fellows of both societies include several Nobel Laureates); heads of such scientific organizations as the Indian Space Research Organization (ISRO) and the Indian National Science Academy (INSA); novelist, story writers, travel writers, and playwrights; film producers and directors, film actors, and musicians; social and environmental activists; recipients of the Shanti Swarup Bhatnagar award, the Marconi Prize, and the IEEE Alexander Graham Bell Medal; and Padma Bhushan and Padma Vibhushan honorees from the President of India and National Medal of Technology and Innovation honoree from the President of the United States.